Are unionised workplaces better for employee health and safety?

 If we assume innocence on the part of the employer, there can be a lot of blind spots that managerial staff have.
 Not working “in the fray” as it were means that certain conditions, like degrading or faulty equipment, an insufficient PPE policy or dangerous production processes might go missed by decision-makers.
 Allowing workers to recognise and raise these potential health and safety flags could save lives and keep employers from potentially expensive lawsuits.

 Losing staff to days off with no replacements can dent productivity.
-There was 28.2 million working days lost last year to workplace personal injury and work-related illness.
+There were 28.2 million working days lost last year to workplace personal injury and work-related illness.
 This can have knock on effects for relationships with clients and the reputation of the company, especially in an age where online reviews are all too important for sales.

 For the sake of cost-saving, it makes some sense for employers to want to skirt around their responsibilities – albeit being a little evil in the process.
-Larger companies, or at least companies with HR or legal departments mandated to supress potentially costly changes, can make life harder for individual workers to affect meaningful safety measures.
+Larger companies, or at least companies with HR or legal departments mandated to suppress potentially costly changes, can make life harder for individual workers to affect meaningful safety measures.
 Compound that with the threat of dismissal, when a lot of high-risk professions are relatively low-paid or during a recession – staff may really struggle to balance their own safety with their financial stability.

 Companies are also very resistant to change, mostly due to the sheer effort and resources required to implement them.
-Think back to the days where asbestos was outlawed – a lot of organisations would have likely downplayed or discredited research into the lethality of the substance.
-A lot of manufactures would have stood to lose a lot of money and contractors using asbestos would have had to switch to more costly products.
+Think back to the days when asbestos was outlawed – a lot of organisations would have likely downplayed or discredited research into the lethality of the substance.
+A lot of manufactures would have stood to lose a lot of money, and contractors using asbestos would have had to switch to more costly products.
 Similar things have happened with cigarettes, lead in petrol, and is currently happening with oil extraction and climate change.
-It’s naive to think that companies will act altruistically when facing public health crisis, especially when the very nature of their company is under threat.
+It’s naive to think that companies will act altruistically when facing a public health crisis, especially when the very nature of their company is under threat.

 Unionising lends stronger support to employee safety concerns